FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/coreHTTP_Windows_Simulator/HTTP_S3_Download/README.md

 RoleArn: This is the [Amazon Resource Name (ARN)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of the IAM role you have created.
 This is also a mandatory attribute.

 CredentialDurationSeconds: This is an optional attribute specifying the validity (in seconds) of the security token.
-The minimum value is 900 seconds (15 minutes), and the maximum value is 3,600 seconds (60 minutes); the default value is 3,600 seconds, if not specified.
+The minimum value is 900 seconds (15 minutes), and the maximum value is 43,200 seconds (12 hours); the default value is 3,600 seconds, if not specified.

+**Note**: The credentialDurationSeconds value must be less than or equal to the maximum session duration of the IAM role that the role alias references, otherwise the request will be rejected by the credentials provider.

 Run the following command in the AWS CLI to create a role alias.
 Use the credentials of the user to whom you have given the iam:PassRole permission.
 ```sh